awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 The decrypt command uses the `--decrypt` parameter to indicate the operation and `--input` parameter to identify the file to decrypt\.
 The value of the `--output` parameter is a dot that represents the current directory\.

 This command does not have a `--master-keys` parameter\.
 A `--master-keys` parameter is required in decrypt commands only when you are using a custom master key provider\.
-If you are using an AWS KMS CMK, you do not supply the master key, because AWS KMS derives it from the encrypted message\.
+If you are using an AWS KMS CMK, you cannot specify a master key, because AWS KMS derives it from the encrypted message\.

-The `--encryption-context` parameter is optional in the decrypt command, even when an encryption context is provided in the encrypt command\.
+The `--encryption-context` parameter is optional in the decrypt command, even when an [encryption context](crypto-cli-how-to.md#crypto-cli-encryption-context) is provided in the encrypt command\.
 In this case, the decrypt command uses the same encryption context that was provided in the encrypt command\.
-Before decrypting, the AWS Encryption CLI will verify that the encryption context in the encrypted message includes a `purpose=test` pair\.
+Before decrypting, the AWS Encryption CLI verifies that the encryption context in the encrypted message includes a `purpose=test` pair\.
 If it does not, the decrypt command fails\.

-The command also has a `--metadata-output` parameter to tell the AWS Encryption CLI where to write the metadata about the decryption operation\.
+The `--metadata-output` parameter specifies a file for metadata about the decryption operation\.
+The value of the `--output` parameter, a dot \(\.\), writes the output file to the current directory\.

 ------
 #### [ Bash ]